apple/swift-algorithms/Guides/Intersperse.md

-The new `InterspersedSequence` type represents the sequence when the separator is inserted between each element. `InterspersedSequence` conforms to `Collection`, `BidirectionalCollection`, `RandomAccessCollection`, `LazySequenceProtocol` and `LazyCollectionProtocol` when the base sequence conforms to those respective protocols.
+The new `InterspersedSequence` type represents the sequence when the separator is inserted between each element. `InterspersedSequence` conforms to `Collection`, `BidirectionalCollection`, `RandomAccessCollection` and `LazySequenceProtocol` when the base sequence conforms to those respective protocols.

 ### Complexity